 Undergraduate Student Resources

 Each semester, all Biomedical Engineering students will have a Mandatory Advisement Hold on their record.
 This hold is designed to ensure that you are meeting with your advisor regularly to discuss your classes.
-Once you have met with your advisor, the hold will be lifted and you will be able to register once your registration window opens.
-You registration window date is determined by your earned unit count.
+Once you have met with your advisor and determined your next semester’s schedule, the advisor will lift your hold and you will be able to register once your registration window opens.
+Your registration window date is determined by your earned unit count.

 To make your mandatory advising appointment as productive as possible

 Please be sure to do the following in advance:

 - Review your STARS Report, which is available online through OASIS.
 Your STARS tells you how far along you are in your program, as well as which specific requirements you have yet to complete.
 If there are any errors in the information, please notify me as soon as possible.
 OASIS also lists your Permit to Register, which gives the specific day & time you can sign up for classes.

 - Review your Flowchart, which gives you a suggested sequence of courses.
 Copies of the flowcharts are available in the Viterbi Undergraduate Handbook.
 Although you are not required to take courses in this order, it will ensure that your pre-requisites line up.